Sylfie/NC-News---Front-End/README.md

 * react-router-dom: v4.3.1+,
 * react-scripts: v1.1.4

+##Notes on Functionality

+* Voting buttons on articles and comments are only available if the current user is not the author of the text.

+* Logged in user can delete their comments.

 ## Future Feature Ideas

 * Implement user login/logout functionality with input validation and server authentication.